INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Numerical Results

 \subsection{Comparison with Competing Algorithms}

-Next, we compare our proposed algorithm with Newton-CAMI (Algorithm \ref{algo:BruteForce}), steepest descent, and quasi-Newton BFGS.
-For the quasi-Newton BFGS method, we select the step length $\theta$ that satisfies the Wolfe conditions.
-Note that we chose $\theta$ that satisfies the computationally less expensive Armijo condition for the other methods.
-Wolfe's conditions are required for the quasi-Newton method to satisfy the curvature condition for nonconvex problems \cite{nocedal1999numerical}.
+{Next, we compare the performance of the proposed INTHOP algorithm with several well-established optimization methods, namely the IPOPT solver \cite{wachter2006implementation}, the steepest descent method \cite{nocedal1999numerical}, and the limited memory BFGS (LBFGS) algorithm implemented in PyTorch \cite{paszke2019pytorch}.

 The data profiles are shown in Figures \ref{fig:all-dp-comparison} (A), (B), (C), and (D), showing the number of function evaluations, gradient evaluations, Hessian evaluations, and $\mathcal{O}(n^3)$ operations, respectively, required by the various methods.
-The steepest descent and quasi-Newton methods do not require Hessian evaluations and $\mathcal{O}(n^3)$ operations.
-From these results, we draw four key conclusions.
-First, the algorithms using Hessian information (INTHOP and Newton-CAMI) enable solving more problems in fewer function and gradient evaluations.
-When comparing the fraction of problems solved based on function evaluations, we observe that the INTHOP algorithm with A1:MK and A1:EM, and Newton-CAMI solve approximately 80\% of the problems within 2000 function evaluations.
-In contrast, the quasi-Newton and steepest descent methods underperform, struggling to solve many problems even with significantly higher function evaluations.
+The steepest descent and LBFGS methods do not require Hessian evaluations and $\mathcal{O}(n^3)$ operations.
+Therefore, these two are not included in Figures (C) and (D).
+From these results, we draw the following key conclusions.
+First, the algorithms using Hessian information (EM: A1, MK: A1, and IPOPT) solve more problems in fewer function and gradient evaluations.
+On comparing the fraction of problems solved based on function evaluations, we observe that the INTHOP algorithms EM: A1 and MK: A1, and IPOPT solve approximately 80\% of problems within 50 function and gradient evaluations.
+In contrast, LBFGS and steepest descent methods underperform, struggling to solve many problems even with significantly higher function evaluations.
 Steepest descent, in particular, solves the fewest problems and requires the most function evaluations.
-This is due to two primary reasons: a larger number of iterations and repeated evaluations needed to satisfy the Armijo condition for step length ($\theta$) selection.
-Second, gradient evaluations reflect the number of iterations required by each algorithm.
-Among all the methods, only the Quasi-Newton BFGS uses Wolfe conditions for step-length selection, which can require multiple gradient and function evaluations at each iteration.
-Interestingly, the steepest descent begins to outperform Quasi-Newton after approximately 1000 gradient evaluations.
-This is likely due to BFGS requiring additional gradient evaluations to satisfy Wolfe conditions.
+This is due to two primary reasons: a larger number of iterations and repeated evaluations were needed to satisfy the Armijo condition for step length ($\theta$) selection.